dwrensha/lean4-maze/README.md

 ```

 The `@` symbol denotes your current location.
-You are free to move within light-colored cells.
+You are free to move within the `░` cells.
-The dark-colored cells are walls.
+The `▓` cells are walls.

 Your goal is to escape the maze at any of its borders.